The Best Diet to Build Muscle

-If you want to build muscle effectively it takes more than just working out with weights.
-You need to eat right too.
-But just what is the best muscle building diet?
-In this hub I’ll answer that question.
+If you want to build muscle effectively, it takes more than just working out with weights.
+You need to eat the right foods too.
+But just what is the best muscle-building diet?
+In this article, I’ll answer that question.

 Eat a Calorie Surplus

 The first thing you need to do is to get your calorie intake right as you can't build muscle unless you are consuming more calories than you are expending.
 For optimum lean muscle gain a figure of 16 times your body weight in pounds will be about right for most people.
 So if you weigh 170lbs you will need to consume around 2700 calories per day.